How do I submit a request for your services?

 Will you use any of my work for your business promotions?

-There is a designated space on all of the service request forms where you may allow or deny me permission to use your name and manuscript title in any business promotions.
+There is a designated space on all service request forms where you may grant or deny me permission to use your name and manuscript title in any business promotions.
 Business promotions include publishing on this website, in presentations, advertisements, and other marketing materials.

 Do I have to sign a contract?